xnd-project/umem/README.md

 in C++ and interfacing UMEM to high-level scripting languages such as Python, etc.

-## Memory locality model
+## UMEM memory model

 The fundamental idea behind UMEM design is that the data location in any storage device or interface can be represented as an integer valued address within the context of the device or interface.
-For instance, the data in host RAM can be referred to a C pointer value which can be cast to an integer; the data in GPU device memory can be referred to via C pointer value as well; the data in a file can also be addressed using the position returned by `ftell` function.
+For instance, the data in host RAM can be referred to via C pointer value which can be cast to an integer; the data in GPU device memory can be referred to via C pointer value as well; the data in a file can also be addressed using the position returned by `ftell` function.
 And so on.

-UMEM uses `uintptr_t` C type (defined in stdint.h) for addressing data in any storage device.
-UMEM provides device-independent API and efficient implementations for moving data between different devices.
+UMEM uses `uintptr_t` C type (defined in stdint.h) for addressing data in any supported storage device.
+UMEM provides device-independent API and efficient implementations for copying data between different devices.
-For instance, one can use a single API function for copying data from GPU device memory to a file on the disk drive.
+For instance, one can use a single UMEM API function to copy data from GPU device memory, say, to a file on the disk drive.

 ## Example in C